Guzzur/java-rmi/README.md

   - Calls methods that are implemented in that object

 ## How does it actually work
+- Server implements a remote interface
+- Stub and skeleton being compiled
+  - The stub (client side) hides the serialization of parameters and the network-level communication in order to present a simple invocation mechanism to the caller
+  - The skeleton (server side) is responsible for dispatching the call to the actual remote object implementation
 - Server binds methods in the RMI registry
 - RMI registry publishes proxy
 - Client looks up and receives proxy